Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/04_platform_validation/README.md

    2. Kernel accesses the memory to determine whether the memory is accessible or not from kernel side, and thus indirectly determine whether AXI slave interface for memory is working or not.
    3. Kernel triggers interrupt to PS and PS try to capture the interrupt to determine whether the interrupt connection is correct or not, and thus indirectly determine whether the interrupt is working or not.

-   One reference design [examples](ref_files/) is provided under ref_file directory for your reference.
+   One reference design example is provided in the `ref_files` directory for your reference.
 Next we will demonstrate how to use the examples provided in ref_files directory to do validation.

 ### Extensible platform validation demonstration